ncatlab/nlab-content/pages/931.md

 and

-* transitive: for every two points in (a fiber of) the space, there is a unique element of the group taking one to the other.
+* transitive: for every two points in (a fiber of) the space, there is an element of the group taking one to the other.

 Or in other words: